shajra/nix-project/README.md

     --command nix-project --scaffold --nix `command -v nix`
 ```

-For those new to Nix, this command downloads a tarball of the project hosted on GitHub, and evaluates the `default.nix` file in its root.
+For those new to Nix, this command downloads a tarball of this project hosted on GitHub, and evaluates the `default.nix` file in its root.
 This file provides some packages, and we're selecting the `nix-project-exe` one.
 The `--ignore-environment` switch is extra, and just ensures that our invocation of `nix run` is sandboxed and doesn't accidentally reference binaries on our `PATH`.
 The `nix-project-exe` package provides a `nix-project` script, which we call with the arguments following the `--command` switch.
 We tell `nix-project` to scaffold our empty directory with the `--scaffold` switch.
 And finally, we use the `--nix` switch to indicate which `nix` executable to use.
 We use Nix to pull in dependencies, but it is not recommended to use a different version of Nix than is installed on the system.
 So we allow references outside our sandboxed environment for just Nix itself.

 In the freshly scaffolded project, you'll see the following files: